2009 Kokang incident

 The Kokang incident was a violent series of skirmishes that broke out in August 2009 in Kokang in Myanmar's northern Shan State.
-Several clashes between the Burmese military junta forces (including the Myanmar Armed Forces, also known as Tatmadaw, and the Myanmar Police Force) and ethnic minorities took place.
-As a result of the conflict, the MNDAA lost control of the area and as many as 30,000 refugees fled to Yunnan province in neighbouring China.
+Several clashes between ethnic minorities and the Burmese military junta forces (including the Myanmar Armed Forces, also known as Tatmadaw, and the Myanmar Police Force) took place.
+As a result of the conflict, the MNDAA lost control of the area and as many as 30,000 refugees fled to Yunnan in neighbouring China.

 Background

 The civil war in Burma (later Myanmar) began when the first shots were fired by the Communist Party of Burma (CPB) in April 1948 in the small village of Paukkongyi in the Pegu District (present-day Bago Region).
 Since the late 1960s Kokang was under control by some warlords, the first of them were the Communists and later the Kokang nationalists.
 In March 1989 a group made by Phone Kyar Shin was formed as a splinter group from the CPB called the Myanmar National Democratic Alliance Army (MNDAA).
 The rebels in Kokang made soon after a ceasefire with the Burmese military government; they also were the first armed ethnic group to do so.
 That same year was the CPB dissolved after a peace agreement was made between them and the government.

 Other groups like the National Democratic Alliance Army (NDAA) and the United Wa State Army (UWSA) were also formed in 1989.
 Like the MNDAA they are splinter groups from the CPB and after their splits, they also made ceasefires with the Burmese government.
 This would be followed by many rebels in the states Kachin, Kayah, Mon and Shan made partial ceasefire agreements in the 1990s.
 During the truce agreement, the MNDAA was allowed to control their checkpoints and collect taxes from the people.
 In return the Tatmadaw was allowed to travel freely within the just established Shan State Special Region 1 (SR1).
 The MNDAA had in 2007 between 3,000 and 4,000 men.

 When the 2008 constitution was signed as part of the truce agreement, Kokang became one of the five self-administered zones within Myanmar.
 Since then, the military junta has proposed that the ethnic armies be assimilated into the Tatmadaw and converted into the Border Guard Forces (BGF); almost all of the ethnic armies have opposed this plan, with exceptions of the Democratic Karen Buddhist Army and the New Democratic Army - Kachin (NDA-K) who joined the BGF.
 Observers and activists claim that the junta's motivation for this proposal is to disarm and neutralise the ethnic groups before the Myanmar general election scheduled to take place sometime in 2010.